leonlinsx/minimal-mistakes/_posts/2020-01-18-newsletter-annual-review.md

 I have 3 requests:

 Readership has grown compared to when I was directly emailing family and friends years ago.
 Despite that, my open rates of ~60% are way above [industry average of 20% and best in class of 40%.](https://fs.blog/2019/12/2019-annual-letter/ "FS open") I need your help to keep that going, and prefer quality to quantity.
-To that end, **please unsubscribe if you're no longer interested** \[55\].
+To that end, **please unsubscribe if you're no longer interested** \[11\].

 More engaged readers led to more ideas and feedback, a great benefit of writing publicly.
 You can compare [an early version of this newsletter](https://avoidboringpeople.substack.com/p/bet-against-self-control-and-sonic?r=1b9e6&utm_campaign=post&utm_medium=web&utm_source=copy "Jan") against [the current](https://avoidboringpeople.substack.com/ "ABP") to see how much has changed.
-The takeaway section upfront, separate sections, and opening banner all involved user feedback; see footnote for details \[56\]. **Please continue to send in ideas and feedback, and correct me if I'm wrong.**
+The takeaway section upfront, separate sections, and opening banner all involved user feedback; see footnote for details \[12\]. **Please continue to send in ideas and feedback, and correct me if I'm wrong.**

-Which brings me to content, and the announcement of paid weekly updates.
+Which brings me to more quality content, and my experiment with weekly updates for paid subscribers \[13\].
+I want to see if there's a small subset of subscribers that would be interested in getting content more often on a weekly, paid basis.
+Details are:

+- Pricing is $6/mth or $60/year. **Early subscribers will get pricing of $5/mth or $50/year**, a ~20% discount as recommended by substack.
+I'm intending to keep that as a lifetime pricing for early subs, but can't guarantee that substack's tech will let me do that in the future \[14\].

+- **Paid subscribers get early, direct access to weekly content** \[15\].
+This will be more varied than the monthly update, such as my prior posts about [controversies in the art world](https://www.leonlinsx.com/tims-vermeer/ "vermeer") or [how to take feedback better](https://www.leonlinsx.com/thanks-for-the-feedback/ "feedback").
+They will also be shorter, less polished, and most importantly still available on my website after a delay.
+You're really paying for early access to my initial thoughts on whatever I've found interesting recently \[16\].

+- **Monthly content will remain free** for as long as I keep writing, and remain structured around tech, finance, and personal growth.
+I anticipate taking more time to draft these and that they will be better quality than the weekly posts.

+**Please subscribe here if I haven't already convinced you out of doing so**

+If you were an early reader, I may have given you a complimentary subscription that didn't do anything.
+I'll be downgrading all of these since I don't want to opt you in to weekly emails without your consent.
+If you'd like to retain your status *for free*, send me a message.
+I'll do so, no questions asked, as part of my earlier promise to grandfather in early readers \[58\].

+Thank you for all the support, and let's continue to avoid boring people in 2020.

 **Footnotes**